Man sentenced to life in 1980 killing of Colorado intern

 Once their focus narrowed to Clanton, investigators traveled to Florida and got a DNA sample from him from a beer mug he was seen drinking from at a bar.

 Clanton’s lawyer, Daniel Cunny, said his client was sorry and that his regret grew over the years, especially after he had a daughter, and he prayed for Pruszynski and all murder victims.
-Cunny said Clanton realizes that he cannot make up for what he did.
+Cunny said Clanton realizes that he cannot make up for what he did but he wanted to plead guilty to provide some closure.

-Judge Theresa Slade said she thought Clanton was sincere.
+Judge Theresa Slade said she thought Clanton, who could become eligible for parole, was sincere.

 “What you do with your life from here on out is up to you,” she said.